Castlevania: Games

 Most Castlevania titles have been released in Japan, North America, Europe and Australia on various video game consoles, personal computers (PC) and mobile phones, with additional remakes and re-releases.

 The first console title, Castlevania, was released on the Famicom Disk System in 1986 and in North America in 1987 on the Nintendo Entertainment System (NES).
 A 2D sidescrolling action game where the player progresses through six stages, many principal features of the Castlevania series originated with it.
 It has been ported to many platforms, such as the NES Classic Edition.
-Also released in 1986 was Vampire Killer for the MSX home computer, which played significantly different from the original Castlevania, where players had to search for the exit before they could proceed to the next stage.
+Also released in 1986 was Vampire Killer for the MSX home computer, which played significantly differently from the original Castlevania, where players had to search for the exit before they could proceed to the next stage.
 Following that year, in 1987, Castlevania II: Simon's Quest further departed from the standard platforming genre of the first Castlevania for a game more similar to the nonlinear gameplay of Metroid, with several role-playing elements such as a world map which the player is free to explore and revisit.

-Castlevanias first arcade game, Haunted Castle (1988), returned to the linear platforming gameplay of the original.
+Haunted Castle (1988), the franchise's first arcade title, returned to the linear platforming gameplay of the original.
 This continued with the first handheld Game Boy entry, Castlevania: The Adventure and the NES sequel, Castlevania III: Dracula's Curse, both released in 1989.
 Dracula's Curse added features to the original gameplay, including alternate stages and multiple playable characters.
 The Adventure saw a Game Boy sequel, Castlevania II: Belmont's Revenge, in 1992 and a remake, Castlevania: The Adventure ReBirth, developed by M2 for the WiiWare service in 2009.

 The franchise's first 16-bit home console game, Super Castlevania IV, was released for the Super Nintendo Entertainment System (SNES) in 1991.
 A Castlevania title for the Sharp X68000 home computer was released in Japan in 1993 and would not be available in English until Castlevania Chronicles (2001) for the PlayStation.
 During the same year, Castlevania: Rondo of Blood was released for the PC Engine and was not localized in English until it was included with Castlevania: The Dracula X Chronicles (2007) for the PlayStation Portable.
 The first Castlevania produced for a CD-ROM, Rondo of Blood featured Red Book audio and fully voiced dialogue.
 The game's content would be reused in Castlevania: Dracula X, a game for the SNES in 1995.
-Castlevania: Bloodlines (1994) was the first Castlevania entry produced for a Sega console, the Genesis, and was not re-released until 2019 on the multi-platform Castlevania Anniversary Collection.
+Castlevania: Bloodlines (1994) was the first Castlevania entry produced for a Sega console, the Genesis.
+It would not be re-released until 2019 as part of the Castlevania Anniversary Collection.